 8.3 Post Auction Close (by this we refer to the period after the item sale is finalised) – under no circumstances should private sales be requested by registered Users of our service (Accounts active at anytime during the auction period) or their immediate families, networks and affiliates to any Private Seller / Trade Seller directly against a vehicle that was not sold due to not making the reserve price set.
 This clause is effective for 8 weeks after the auction end date, however the Private Seller / Trade Seller is free to sell to any other Buyer that has not been sourced by us but only after the auction has closed.
-We take reasonable steps to monitor this process including but not limited to the communications sent between Buyers and Sellers / Trade Sellers via our service.
+We take reasonable steps to monitor this process including but not limited to the communications sent between Buyers and Sellers / Trade Sellers via our service and requesting new owner details directly from the DVLA.
 An interested Buyer must first speak to a representative of Trade Classics before registering an account on Trade Classics, store a valid credit card.
 This is a fraud prevention measure to verify the legitimacy of the Buyer before passing contact details to the Private Seller / Trade Seller.
 A Trade Classics representative will then broker any potential sale and if successful then 5% +VAT of the agreed purchase price is due to be paid to Trade Classics by the Buyer; this must be paid within 48hrs of the Buyer completing the transaction with the Private Seller / Trade Seller.
 A copy of the signed sales receipt by both the Private Seller / Trade Seller and Buyer must be sent electronically or posted to Trade Classics business address giving details of the vehicle (make / model / registration / VIN), the Buyer’s and Seller’s / Trade Seller’s contact names and full addresses and the sale price – this is required to check the 5% +VAT fee paid is correct.
 It is important to note that Trade Classics acts an intermediary to the sale and offers no warranty and has no liability to either the Buyer, the Private Seller / Trade Seller or any agreements / contractuals between parties, e.g. the car is ‘Sold as Seen’, the contract is between the Private Seller / Trade Seller and Buyer and it is the Seller’s responsibility to ensure they are paid the negotiated price for the vehicle by the Buyer.
 Sales of this nature, i.e. outside of auction are covered by the full Terms and Conditions laid out herein.

 8.4 Negotiated Sales (by this we mean the advertised period of time a vehicle is exclusively marketed by us – generally four weeks but is set on a case-by-case basis)– under no circumstances should private sales be requested by registered Users of our service (Accounts active at anytime during the advertised period) or their immediate families, networks and affiliates directly to any Private Seller / Trade Seller.
 This clause is effective for 8 weeks after the advertised period, however the Private Seller / Trade Seller is free to sell directly to any other Buyer that has not been sourced by, us but only after the advertised period.
 We take reasonable steps to monitor this process including but not limited to the communications sent between Buyers and Sellers / Trade Sellers via our service.
 An interested Buyer must first speak to a representative of Trade Classics before registering an account on Trade Classics, store a valid credit card.
 This is a fraud prevention measure to verify the legitimacy of the Buyer before passing contact details to the Private Seller / Trade Seller.
 A Trade Classics representative will then broker any potential sale and if successful then 5% +VAT of the agreed purchase price is due to be paid to Trade Classics by the Buyer; this must be paid within 48hrs of the Buyer completing the transaction with the Private Seller / Trade Seller.
 A copy of the signed sales receipt by both the Private Seller / Trade Seller and Buyer must be sent electronically or posted to Trade Classics business address giving details of the vehicle (make / model / registration / VIN), the Buyer’s and Seller’s / Trade Seller’s contact names and full addresses and the sale price – this is required to check the 5% +VAT fee paid is correct.
 It is important to note that Trade Classics acts an intermediary to the sale and offers no warranty and has no liability to either the Buyer, the Private Seller / Trade Seller or any agreements / contractuals between parties, e.g. the car is ‘Sold as Seen’, the contract is between the Private Seller / Trade Seller and Buyer and it is the Seller’s responsibility to ensure they are paid the negotiated price for the vehicle by the Buyer.
 Sales of this nature, i.e. outside of auction are covered by the full Terms and Conditions laid out herein.